 Neil assists his clients based outside the United States with many aspects of their investments and operations in the United States.
 He often assembles working teams of specialists in various areas to support investments and other activities in the United States across the firm's many practice areas and offices.
 Neil has particular experience in representing Japanese clients in the United States.

 Neil is a past chair of the New York State Bar Association (NYSBA), International Section, and serves on the NYSBA President’s Committee on State Bar Governance.
-He also co-chairs the NYSBA International Section Transportation Committee and is the Vice-Chair of the Bankruptcy and Insolvency Committee of the Maritime Law Association.
+He also co-chairs the NYSBA International Section Transportation Committee and is the vice-chair of the Bankruptcy and Insolvency Committee of the Maritime Law Association.
 He has also lectured at Columbia University, teaching a class on Transportation, Law & Public Policy.
-Neil is regularly interviewed on the radio and television, and, in addition to his public speaking engagements, is regularly interviewed and quoted in leading maritime and business publications, including the Wall Street Journal, Fairplay, Global Restructuring Review, and Tradewinds.
+Neil is regularly interviewed on the radio and television, and, in addition to his public speaking engagements, is regularly interviewed and quoted in leading business and transportation publications, including the Wall Street Journal, Fairplay, Global Restructuring Review, and Tradewinds.

 Neil earned his bachelor’s degree from York University and earned his law degree from Fordham University School of Law.